apel/ssm/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/34aa04f3583afce2ceb2/maintainability)](https://codeclimate.com/github/apel/ssm/maintainability)

-Secure Stomp Messenger (SSM) is designed to simply send messages using the STOMP protocol.
+Secure Stomp Messenger (SSM) is designed to simply send messages using the STOMP protocol or via the ARGO Messaging Service (AMS).
 Messages are signed and may be encrypted during transit.
 Persistent queues should be used to guarantee delivery.

 SSM is written in python.
 Packages are available for SL5 and SL6.